Connecting to the USB Console

 Connect a USB Cable

-Next, locate an appropriate USB cable that has a USB Mini-B (5-pin) connector on one end and a regular USB Type A plug on the other end.
-These cables are commonly used with smaller USB peripherals such as GPS units, cameras, and so on.
+Next, connect to the console port using the cable that has a USB Mini-B (5-pin) connector on one end and a USB Type A plug on the other end.

 Gently push the USB Mini-B (5-pin) plug end into the console port on the appliance and connect the USB Type A plug into an available USB port on the workstation.